gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/the-game-loop.md

 {% endhighlight %}

 Pretty simple, eh?
 We don't have much to show for it, but it you fire that up in your browser, you’ll have a canvas ready to be drawn to, and a loop running at 60fps.
 Good job!
 Have a biscuit.

-**Update**

-As I recently learned, Firefox doesn’t yet support `requestAnimationFrame()` unprefixed.
-The spec for this feature was still in flux intil pretty recently.
-Even now it’s not _really_ finalised, but it doesn’t look like it’ll change again.
-Regardless, we need to fix it so that Firefox can use the function.
-To the polyfill!

-We simply add this code from Paul Irish’s excellent [blog post](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/), straight after the global variables for now:

-{% highlight js %}

-var vendors = ['webkit', 'moz'];
-for(var x = 0; x < vendors.length && !window.requestAnimationFrame; ++x) {
-    window.requestAnimationFrame = window[vendors[x]+'RequestAnimationFrame'];
-    window.cancelAnimationFrame =
-      window[vendors[x]+'CancelAnimationFrame'] || window[vendors[x]+'CancelRequestAnimationFrame'];
-}

-{% endhighlight %}

-This will create the required function to simply call the prefixed function instead.

 Join me next time when we deal with drawing to the screen!